Quickstart

 database/schema/tables/post.ts TypeScript

-import { surql } from "surrealdb";
+import { s, defineTable, surql } from "@schemic/surrealdb";

 import { User } from "./user";